pedrog-msft/IntuneDocs/intune/reports-ref-devices.md

 | ownerTypeName |Represents the owner type of the devices:  <br>Corporate - device is enterprise owned. <br>Personal - device is personally owned (BYOD).  <br>Unknown - no information on this device. |Corporate Personal Unknown |

 > [!Note]
-> For the ownerTypeName in AzureAD when creating Dynamic Groups for devices you need to set the filter value deviceOwnership as "Company".
-Refer to [Rules for devices](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/groups-dynamic-membership#rules-for-devices) for more details.
+> For the `ownerTypeName` in AzureAD when creating Dynamic Groups for devices, you need to set the filter value `deviceOwnership` as `Company`.
+For more information, see [Rules for devices](https://docs.microsoft.com/azure/active-directory/users-groups-roles/groups-dynamic-membership#rules-for-devices).

 ## MdmStatuses